cocodrilodog/tools-core/README.md

 - We need to have a reference of an object that resides in the `DonDestroyOnLoad` group.
 - We create objects with code and want wo have reference to other objects, and we don't want to set the references with code.

+With this system, we can avoid the temptation of making singletons just to get the reference to an object through the `GetInstance()` method, which is a very common pitfall.

 ### Workflow for `ScriptableValues`s:
 1- A `ScriptableValue<T>` is created in the project:
 <br/>